Mercyibrahim/MERCY-CAPSTONE-PROJECT/README.md

 # MERCY-CAPSTONE-PROJECT
 A Project on  Sales data and customer Data of a Supermarket and the Attrition Rate from the HR Department of a company
 ## LITA_Capstone_Project

 ### Project Title: Analysis on the Attrition of Staff Using the HR Data

+#### Project Overview
+This  Data Analysis aims to generate insight on the attrition of staff from this particular organisation over the past year using Data gotten From the HR department
+By analysing the various Parameters in the data received, I seek to gather insights to make reasonable conclusions which will then enable me explain compelling stories around the Data from the insight gotten and to know the possible attrition reasons of staffs fro this Organisation.